Fibre and wholegrains

 - Choose ‘wholegrain’ or ‘fibre’ rather than ‘white’ or ‘brown’ when you can.

 - Opt for wholegrain/high fibre snacks throughout the day such as a handful of apricots or figs, seed mixes or cereal or fruit bars.
-Check the Snacks section of the Food and Drink Directory for suitable snacks.
+Check the Snacks category of the Food and Drink Information for suitable snacks.

 Increase the amount of fibre you eat gradually and make sure that you drink plenty of fluids at the same time.
 If you’re concerned about your fibre intake, speak to your dietitian.

-*Check the Food and Drink Directory for suitable products.
+*Check the Food and Drink Information for suitable products.